 Steve Bliss, of BuildingAdvisor.com, responds: I don’t really like unvented cathedral ceilings, also called “hot roofs”, because they are very unforgiving.
 If the roof sheathing or rafters ever gets wet from a roof leak, or from indoor moisture, the wood will have a difficult time drying out and wood that remains wet in warm weather will decay.

-However, if you are determined to build an unvented roof, then I think that at closed-cell foam insulation is a better choice.
+However, if you are determined to build an unvented roof, then I think that closed-cell foam insulation is a better choice.
 Icynene and similar open-cell foams have an R-Value of about 3.6/in. and are highly permeable to water vapor.
-Closed-cell polyurethane foam has an R-value of about 7/in., and is a very effective vapor retarder.
+Closed-cell polyurethane foam has an R-value of R-6 to R-7 per inch., and is a very effective vapor retarder.

 With an unvented cathedral ceiling, it is critical to keep moist air and water vapor away from the roof sheathing where it can build up and lead to wood decay.
 Moisture problems in unvented or poorly vented cathedral ceilings are not uncommon, especially in cold climates where water vapor can enter the joist space and condense on the underside of the sheathing in cold weather.
 Atlanta has enough cold winter weather to be concerned.

-While moisture damage and wood decay in unvented cathedral ceilings have primarily been a problem in cold climates, similar problems have also been reported in unvented cathedral ceilings in areas with warm, moist climates.
+While moisture damage and wood decay in unvented cathedral ceilings have primarily been a problem in cold climates, similar problems have been reported in warm, moist climates such as the Southeast.